 The welcome letter is a summary of everything your sales consultant shared with you at the time of the fitting.
 This letter will also include your quote of benefits from your insurance company and all the paperwork you signed at the time of fitting.

 The other piece of mail you will receive is a patient statement.
-The statement is a reflection of the amount DSI is billing your insurance, what your insurance paid and any remaining balance that is your responsibility a Patient Account Representative will mail you a Invoice.
-This black and white Invoice is your bill.
-The invoice will indicate exactly how much you owe.
+The statement is a reflection of the amount DSI is billing your insurance, what your insurance paid and any remaining balance that is your patient responsibility.
 Your owed amount could be from your co-pay, deductible or other patient responsibilities.